qq7/redis/README.rst

 and on top of that:

 - Redis configurations:

- - Installed from debian package repository.
+ - Installed from debian package repository (auto security updates).
- - Includes web based management tool `Redis-commander`_
+ - Includes web based management tool `Redis-commander`_.
+ - Complex Redis system password auto-generated on firstboot (security).
+ - Confconsole plugin provided to view Redis system password (convenience).

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email from web applications (e.g., password recovery)